 b.
 Types of Contracts.
-Section 450 applies to the following types of contracts:
+Sections 111.051 and 111.052 apply to the following types of contracts: an insurance contract, insurance policy, contract of employment, bond, mortgage, promissory note, deposit agreement, employees' trust, retirement account, deferred compensation arrangement, custodial agreement, pension plan, trust agreement, conveyance of real or personal property, securities, accounts with financial institutions or any other written instrument effective as a contract, gift, conveyance, or trust.

-[A]n insurance contract, insurance policy, contract of employment, bond, mortgage, promissory note, deposit agreement, employees' trust, retirement account, deferred compensation arrangement, custodial agreement, pension plan, trust agreement, conveyance of real or personal property, securities, accounts with financial institutions as defined in Part 1 of this chapter, or any other written instrument effective as a contract, gift, conveyance, or trust . . . .
-Tex.
-Prob.
-Code Ann. §450(a).
-"Securities" and "accounts with financial institutions as defined in Part 1 of this chapter" (Sections 436 - 449, discussed above) were added to the list in 1997.
-In 1990, the Texas Supreme Court held that Section 439 was the exclusive means for creating a right of survivorship in joint accounts.
+"Securities" and "accounts with financial institutions" were added to the list in 1997.3 In 1990, the Texas Supreme Court held that Section 439 [now Section 113.151 of the Estates Code] was the exclusive means for creating a right of survivorship in joint accounts.
 Stauffer v.
 Henderson, 801 S. W. 2d 858, 862 (Tex.
 1990).
-The inclusion of "accounts with financial institutions" in Section 450 means that funds in those accounts are potentially subject to that section as well as Section 439.
-Community property accounts held with right of survivorship are subject to Sections 451 - 462 (discussed below), so there is some confusion about which statutes apply.
+The inclusion of "accounts with financial institutions" in Section 111.052 means that funds in those accounts are potentially subject to that section as well as Section 113.151.
+Community property accounts held with right of survivorship are subject to Chapter 112, so there is some confusion about which statutes apply.

-If Section 450 applies to accounts in financial institutions, does it override some of the requirements of Section 439?
-For example, what about the requirement that the agreement be in writing and signed by the decedent - a requirement imposed by Section 439 but is missing in Section 450?
-Also, Section 450 does not use the magic words set forth in Section 439 and 439A - provisions that money "paid" (not "belong to" or "vest in") to a person designated by the decedent after his death are valid under Section 450 but would seem to fall short of the statutory and case law standards otherwise applicable to such accounts.
+If Section 111.052 applies to accounts in financial institutions, does it override some of the requirements of Section 113.151?
+For example, what about the requirement that the agreement be in writing and signed by the decedent - a requirement imposed by Section 113.151 but is missing in Section 111.052?
+Also, Section 111.052 does not use the magic words set forth in Section 113.151 - provisions that money "paid" (not "belong to" or "vest in") to a person designated by the decedent after his death are valid under Section 111.052 but would seem to fall short of the statutory and case law standards otherwise applicable to such accounts.

-While nontestamentary transfers by contract are permitted by Section 450, this section has been held to prohibit the nontestamentary transfer of a decedent's entire estate.
+While nontestamentary transfers by contract are permitted by Sections 111.051 and 111.052, the predecessor to those sections has been held to prohibit the nontestamentary transfer of a decedent's entire estate.
 Hibbler v.
 Knight, 735 S. W. 2d 924 (Tex.
 App. - Houston [1st Dist.]
-1987, writ ref'd n.r.e.).
+1987, writ ref'd n.r.e.).4